The Roman Interactive Sensitivity Tool (RIST)#

 • RIST assumes a point source target.
 For extended sources, please use Pandeia for more accurate results.

-• All calculations were done for Detector 1 (SCA01).
+• Among the 18 detectors of WFI, all calculations were done for WFI01.
 More information on the detectors can be found here.

-• Multi-accumulation (MA) tables describe the sequence of individual reads that are combined into resultants and that comprise the up-the-ramp sampling during a single exposure of the WFI detectors.
-The MA tables currently available in RIST are based on the RST-WFI-DESC-0110 Revision E, and are thoroughly documented on RDox.
+• Multi-accumulation (MA) tables describe the sequence of individual reads that are combined into resultants and that comprise the up-the-ramp simplaing during a single exposure of the WFI detectors.
+The MA tables currently available in RIST are based on the Roman Design Reference Mission, and are thoroughly documented on RDox.

 • RIST uses the following abbreviations: